greenplum-db/geospatial/README.md

 # geospatial repo
+PostGIS 2.1.5 for GreenPlum 5.x+

-## licence
+## Licence

-This project is developing under GPL v2, because PostGIS is GPL v2.
+This project is developed under GPL v2, because PostGIS is GPL v2.

-## sub-directories under planing
-1. postgis
-  * geometry
-  * raster
-2. trajectory
-3. utilities

-## how to compile it
+## How to compile it
 To compile geospatial form source code, please install the follow third-party libraries first by following README.libs.
 For normal use without raster, please install json-c, geos and proj.4